 Year 12 reports contain indicative ranks calculated from marks available at the time.
+There may be occasions where the School rank on the students' reports are different to the NESA ranks.

 Assessment Rank Order Notices will be available to HSC candidates via Students Online after the final HSC examination.
+The NESA rank is the final rank.